 - long red cayenne chilli – sliced thinly and sprinkled on top

 - cos lettuce leaves – for wrapping

 - lime wedges

 - fresh herbs: mint, coriander, Thai basil

-Cool the rice slightly before grinding in a spice grinder or a mortar and pestle.
+- Cool the rice before grinding it to a powder in a spice grinder or a mortar and pestle.

-Place the water and chicken mince in a medium-sized saucepan over medium heat.
-Using a silicone spatula, stir the chicken until it is cooked.
-It is not necessary to break it up completely, small chunks are preferable.
+- Place the water and chicken mince in a medium-sized frying pan over medium heat.
+Stir the chicken until it is cooked, gently breaking it up.

 - Remove from the heat and turn the chicken and the liquid which remains, into a bowl.Add the fish sauce and lime juice and stir through.
 Allow the mixture to cool down slightly.

 - Add the remaining ingredients and mix them together.
 Check that the seasoning is well-balanced and to your taste.

 - Serve the salad in a bowl, sprinkled with additional fresh chilli or herbs if using.Serve alongside lettuce leaves, cucumber and lime wedges.